convince-project/overview/tutorials/refine_plan_demo/README.md

 This demo shows the robot executing refined behaviours within the Pyrobosim simulation.

+A video of this tutorial is available on [YouTube](https://youtu.be/FGWbAZ63YLA?si=y0SEF9Yo12_D31Ax).

 ## Starting the Docker Container for this Tutorial

 ### Running the Docker Container